fokot/elm-workshop/README.md

 # Elm workshop given at April 15 2020

-Bug part of it is not in this repository as was only shown as live coding or in different project
+Big part of it is not in this repository as was only shown as live coding or in different project

 ## Topics
 * basic syntax - types, functions and operators (`<|`, `|>`, `>>`, `<<`), `List`, `Maybe`, `List.Extra`, `Maybe.Extra`